logpacket/Invaders-SDP/requirements/Level_Design.md

   - Obstacles (Block class):
     Create a new `Block` class to design obstacles that enemy and friendly projectiles cannot pass through.
 These obstacles appear on the stage and act as obstacles in battle.
   - Harder Enemy Difficulty 1:
-    Modify the `shoot` method of the `EnemyShipFormation` class so that enemies fire two bullets at once or multiple enemies fire bullets at the same time as the level increases.
+    Modify the `shot` method of the `EnemyShipFormation` class so that enemies fire two bullets at once or multiple enemies fire bullets at the same time as the level increases.

   - Harder Enemy Difficulty 2:
     Modify the `destroy` method of the `EnemyShipFormation` class so that enemies are not destroyed immediately as the level increases, and increase the damage to enemy projectiles from 1 to 2.